Athletics at the 1992 Summer Olympics – Men's 400 metres hurdles: Background

 This was the 20th time the event was held.
 It had been introduced along with the men's 200 metres hurdles in 1900, with the 200 being dropped after 1904 and the 400 being held through 1908 before being left off the 1912 programme.
 However, when the Olympics returned in 1920 after World War I, the men's 400 metres hurdles was back and would continue to be contested at every Games thereafter.

 Four of the eight finalists from the 1988 Games returned: silver medalist Amadou Dia Ba of Senegal, fourth-place finisher Kevin Young of the United States, fifth-place finisher Winthrop Graham of Jamaica, and sixth-place finisher Kriss Akabusi of Great Britain.
 Two of the great long hurdlers, American Edwin Moses and West German Harald Schmid, had retired.
 The reigning world champion, and favorite in Barcelona, was Samuel Matete of Zambia.
 Graham and Akabusi had finished behind Matete at the world championships and were also strong contenders.

-The Central African Republic, Costa Rica, Guam, Guinea, Israel, Papua New Guina, Thailand, and Tonga each made their debut in the event; some former Soviet republics competed as the Unified Team.
+The Central African Republic, Costa Rica, Guam, Guinea, Israel, Papua New Guinea, Thailand, and Tonga each made their debut in the event; some former Soviet republics competed as the Unified Team.
 The United States made its 19th appearance, most of any nation, having missed only the boycotted 1980 Games.